-Demi Moore’s ‘Wrenchingly Honest’ Memoir Will Surprise and Move Readers
+Demi Moore’s ‘Wrenchingly Honest’ Memoir Will Surprise And Move Readers

-Actress Demi Moore’s upcoming memoir Inside Out, will reportedly reflect upon the celebrity’s struggle with her addictions and body image issues as well as pain from her childhood.
-The memoir will also cover the award-winning actress’s career, raising her daughters and her three marriages, People magazine reported.
+Actress Demi Moore’s upcoming memoir Inside Out will reportedly reflect upon the celebrity’s struggle with her addictions and body image issues as well as pain from her childhood.
+The memoir will also cover the award-winning actress’s career, raising her daughters, and her three marriages, People magazine reported.

-Jennifer Barth, executive editor of HarperCollins Books, said in a statement that the book was one woman’s story, adding that because that woman happened to be “one of the most celebrated actresses of our time,” it makes her journey of “vulnerability, strength, and self-acceptance all that more resonant.”
+Jennifer Barth, executive editor of HarperCollins Books, said in a statement that the book was one woman’s story and because that woman happened to be “one of the most celebrated actresses of our time,” it makes her journey of “vulnerability, strength, and self-acceptance all that more resonant.”

 “I think readers are going to be surprised—and moved—by this book.”

-Moore revealed the cover art for the book, which is an intimate black and white photo taken by photographer Matthew Rolston.
+Moore revealed the cover art for the book, which is an intimate black-and-white photo taken by photographer Matthew Rolston.

 “Inside Out is a story of survival, success, and surrender — as well as resilience,” the book’s press release explained, per People. “[It’s] a wrenchingly honest portrayal of one woman’s at once ordinary and iconic life.”

-The Peggy Albrecht Friendly House’s 29th Annual Awards Luncheon named Moore woman of the year in October of 2018, and while speaking at the event, the actress revealed her struggle with self-acceptance.
+The Peggy Albrecht Friendly House’s 29th Annual Awards Luncheon named Moore Woman of the Year in October of 2018, and while speaking at the event, the actress revealed her struggle with self-acceptance.
 She said that there are defining moments that shape who we become.

 The Striptease actress said early in her career, she was heading down a path of self-destruction, and regardless of whatever success she had, she never felt good enough, People reported.